top of page

 The Reducing Crime podcast

 The podcast is available directly from SoundCloud or Apple podcasts, where you can also subscribe to get access to new podcasts when they become available.
-You can also find the podcast in most dedicated podcast outlets, such as Stitcher, Spotify, and Google podcasts.
+You can also find the podcast in most dedicated podcast outlets, such as Stitcher, and Spotify.
 Follow @_reducingcrime on twitter for updates on the latest episodes and news.

-Also, if you are an instructor or lecturer then send a DM on twitter to @Jerry_Ratcliffe with your work/university email address for a free spreadsheet with multiple choice questions for every podcast episode.
+Also, if you are an instructor or lecturer then send a DM on twitter to @_reducingcrime with your work/university email address for a free spreadsheet with multiple choice questions for every podcast episode.
 Each episode also has transcripts (see below).
+Quick links and a concise list of episodes are available.

 More episodes: 1-20 | 21-40 | 41-60 | 61-current